Are you spending your summer in Europe and need advice on packing? You’ve come to the right place.

 9) Water bottle

 I’m making this an entire section of the post because it’s SO important.
+It should be one of those things you never travel without.
 Back home, during working hours, you’ll see me always with a glass of water beside me.
 Whenever I wake up, I have a glass of water.
 I also drink some before going to sleep.
 Drinking water is part of my daily routine and it shouldn’t have to change because I’m on a trip.

 Maybe some of you don’t follow this strict water life haha but trust me, once you’ve been walking for more than an hour under the European sun at more than 30° C, you’ll want a sip of water.
 The smartest thing to do is to bring a bottle from home (which I forgot).